Tākaka Hill

-Tākaka Hill is a range of hills in the northwest of the South Island of New Zealand.
-Made of marble that has weathered into many strange forms and with numerous sink holes, it is typical karst country.
-The marble is Ordovician in age and from the Takaka Terrane.
+Tākaka Hill, previously also referred to as Marble Mountain, is a range of hills in the northwest of the South Island of New Zealand.
+Made of marble that has weathered into many strange forms and with numerous sinkholes, it is typical karst country.
+The marble is Ordovician in age and from the Tākaka terrane.

 There is only one road winding over and around the flanks of Tākaka Hill, State Highway 60, following the valleys of the Tākaka River to the northwest and the Riuwaka River to the southeast.
 In July 2020, the name of the pass was officially gazetted as Tākaka Hill Saddle by the New Zealand Geographic Board.